Actindo-AG/Documentation/Payments/UserInterface/05a_ListCancellationsChargebacks.md

     - **3 - Success**
         Actindo as well as the payment service provider has processed the transaction successfully.
     - **4 - Failure**
-        The payment service provider has received the request, but reject it.
+        The payment service provider has received the request, but rejected it.
 If available for the connection, the status information field may provide further information.
     - **5 - Error**
        Errors have been occurred during transfer.
     - **6 - Void**